guilhermecaixeta/Generic.Repository.EFCore/README.md

   * *Paket CLI* > paket add GenericModelRepository --version 1.0.3

-- In your repository make this:
+- In your code you make this to use the package:

 ```
-public class MyRepo<E, F>: BaseRepository<Entity, Filter>, IBaseRepository<Entity, Filter>
+//IBaseRepo
-where E : class
+public interface IMyRepo : IBaseRepository<Entity, Filter> {}

-where F : IBaseFilter
+//Implementation
-{
+public class MyRepo: BaseRepository<Entity, Filter>, IMyRepo{}

-//if has any code you implements here!!!
+//On the startup
-}
+services.AddScoped<IMyRepo, MyRepo>();

 ///On the Controller
 ...Controller code